Research

 (Job Market Paper)

-Minimum Wage and Children’s Health Outcomes: Evidence from the 1966 Fair Labor Standard Act
+Minimum Wage and Child Health: Evidence from the 1966 Fair Labor Standard Act.

 Publications